HerrOtto/unifi-guest-wifi-qr-code/README.md

 The UniFI Dynamic Guest WiFi Password Changer is a PHP application designed to bolster security by regularly rotating the pre-shared key (PSK) for the guest WiFi network.
 Additionally, it streamlines the process for guests to connect to the WiFi network by generating a QR code containing the network's SSID and the current PSK.

 # Features
-* Regular PSK Rotation: The application allows administrators to schedule automatic rotation of the guest WiFi's pre-shared key at defined intervals.
+* **Regular PSK Rotation**: The application allows administrators to schedule automatic rotation of the guest WiFi's pre-shared key at defined intervals.
 This helps in preventing unauthorized access and improving overall network security.
-* QR Code Generation: Guests can easily connect to the WiFi network by scanning the generated QR code with their devices.
+* **QR Code Generation**: Guests can easily connect to the WiFi network by scanning the generated QR code with their devices.
 The QR code contains the SSID and the current pre-shared key, eliminating the need for manual input.
-* Web Interface: The application features a straightforward web interface tailored for conveniently displaying login information on a tablet within your visitor room.
+* **Web Interface**: The application features a straightforward web interface tailored for conveniently displaying login information on a tablet within your visitor room.

 # Requirements
 * Web server with PHP support (e.g., Apache)